Mali P, Aach J, et al. (2013) Barcoding cells using cell-surface programmable DNA-binding domains. Nat Methods, 10(5):403–406.

 used on the arrays were provided by IDT).
 The researchers envision a broad range of synthetic biology applications for sZF-expressing cells including multiplex tracking of gene activity to study gene networks and pathways.

-gBlocks® Gene Fragments are double-stranded, sequence-verified, DNA genomic blocks, 125–2000 bp in length, that can be shipped in 2–5 working days for affordable and easy gene construction or modification. gBlocks Gene Fragments have been used in a wide range of applications including CRISPR-mediated genome editing, antibody research, codon optimization, mutagenesis, and aptamer expression.
+These double-stranded, sequence-verified, DNA genomic blocks, 125–3000 bp in length, are designed by you, and are shipped in 2–5 working days for affordable and easy gene construction or modification.
+They have been used in a wide range of applications including CRISPR-mediated genome editing, antibody research, codon optimization, mutagenesis, and aptamer expression.
 They can also be used for generating qPCR standards.
-With gBlocks Gene Fragments, IDT provides a tool that accelerates your research and makes synthetic biology easier and more accessible than ever, for any lab.

 Learn more about gBlocks Gene Fragments at www.idtdna.com/gblocks.